bobrocke/grav-plugin-materializer/README.md

 # Grav Materializer Plugin

-`materializer` is a [Grav](http://github.com/getgrav/grav) plugin that can be used as a dependency for other themes and plugins to load the [Materialize framework](http://materializecss.com).
-The main purpose of this plugins is to allow the Materialize theme to depend on the Materializer's CSS/JS and allow the plugin to be updated independently of the theme itself.
+Materializer is a [Grav](http://github.com/getgrav/grav) plugin that can be used as a dependency for other themes and plugins to load the [Materialize framework](http://materializecss.com).
+The main purpose of this plugin is to allow the Materialize theme to depend on the Materializer's CSS/JS and to allow the plugin to be updated independently of the theme itself.

+Rather than using the icon font that comes with the Materialize Framework, Materializer uses a newer, expanded icon font: [Material Design Icons](http://materialdesignicons.com).

 # Installation